-Unlike cottage cheese, cream cheese contains more fat, making it a more satiating option for Carnivore dieters.
+Cream cheese contains significantly more fat than cottage cheese, so it’s a more satiating option for those on a Carnivore diet.
 It is also rich in protein and calcium.

-Lower levels of carbohydrates and sugar in cream cheese make it a good option for dieters looking for low-carb foods.
+Lower levels of carbohydrates and sugar in cream cheese make it a good option for those looking for low-carb foods.

-Blue cheese is called “blue” for containing blue or green veins created by kinds of mould, like Penicillium roqueforti or Penicillium glaucum, in the process of cheese-making.
+Blue cheese is called “blue” for containing blue or green veins created by kinds of mold, like Penicillium roqueforti or Penicillium glaucum, in the process of cheese-making.

-As the cheese ages, the mould grows more, resulting in a pungent and distinct flavour, which makes it ideal for steak or burger topping.
+As the cheese ages, the mold grows more, resulting in a pungent and distinct flavor, which makes it ideal for steak or burger topping.
 You can also eat it with bread or crackers as a snack.
-Roquefort, Gorgonzola, and Stilton are varities of blue cheese.
+Roquefort, Gorgonzola, and Stilton are varieties of blue cheese.